statsconchris/program.draw-algorithm/README.md

 ##### 1. Website

-Download the file `raffle-fifa.php` and is ready to use.
+Download the file `draw-fifa.php` and is ready to use.

 ##### 2. Wordpress